ajhavery/flutter_application_1/README.md

 # flutter_application_1

-# Chapter 2

-# Container and Text Widgets
+# Chapter 3: Rows and Columns

-1. Container is a like a box which can be customized
-2. Cannot provide both a color and a decoration
+1. Center can have only 1 child
+2. To have multiple child in a row or column using Row and Column
+3. For row:
    a.
-To provide both, use "decoration: BoxDecoration(color: color)".)
+MainAxisAlignment = horizontal
+   b.
+CrossAxisAlignment = Vertical
+4. For column:
+   a.
+MainAxisAlignment = vertical
+   b.
+CrossAxisAlignment = horizontal